jrkuehner/gettingandcleaning/CodeBook.md

 In my approach these are genuine "measurements".

-The data obtained by further mathematical operations like the various "Jerk" (time derivate), "Mag" (Euclidean norm) or "Fourier Transformation" data are not considered "measurements" in my approach.
+The data obtained by further mathematical operations like the various "Jerk" (time derivation), "Mag" (Euclidean norm) or "Fourier Transformation" data are not considered "measurements" in my approach.
 This is why I omit the corresponding variables in step 2 of the assignment.